 - Using a ladder stitch, sew the opening closed by hand.

 - Iron the quilt, pressing the edges and corners flat.

 - Stitch around the perimeter of the quilt, once with a .5” seam allowance, then a 1” seam allowance.

 My only other advice when it comes to sewing a friend a quilt?
 Consider making a matching quilt for yourself as a token of friendship that’s a lot more snuggly than a “Best Friends Forever” heart necklace.

 I have some friends I go to when I’m sad, other friends I invite over to watch bad ‘80s comedy movies, and some friends that are great adventure buddies.
 But because they’re all such different people, going the DIY route is the best way to give them gifts that truly reflect the uniqueness of our friendships.

 When you make your own thoughtful gifts, there’s no chance your friend will get a duplicate from someone else.
 Instead, they’ll have a totally personalized present that will always remind them of the crazy, funny, bittersweet, nostalgic, comforting, and hilarious memories you’ve made together—and all of the good times still to come.

 Still need a gift?
-Help your bestie have the experience of a lifetime with our Bucket List Gift Guide.
+You may find just what you’re looking for in our BFF Gift Guide, curated with your special friendship in mind.
 You can keep up with all things Elfster on Facebook, and don’t forget to visit us on Twitter @Elfster and Instagram @Elfster.